MaxwellKnight/maze-plus/README.md

 This project is a maze-solving application built with Vite, leveraging TypeScript for improved type safety.
 The maze creation and solving algorithms include Depth-First Search (DFS) and Breadth-First Search (BFS).
 The codebase also incorporates utility functions `forEach` and `execute` to enhance asynchronous iteration and execution chaining, respectively.

+If you want to mess around with it a little: [https://maxwellknight.github.io/maze-plus/](https://maxwellknight.github.io/maze-plus/)

 ## Table of Contents

 - [Comparison: TypeScript vs. Plain JavaScript](#comparison-typescript-vs-plain-javascript)